larytet/MyPerfectThings/sms-based-secure-chat.md

 Business model wise?
 I have no idea
-Telegram apparently makes lot of money
+Telegram apparently makes a lot of money
 Will look great in the CV
 Donatoons?
 Bounties?